Many-Body Anti-Zeno Thermalization and Zeno Determinism in Monitored Hamiltonian Dynamics: Zeno effect

+\JJ{Combining Eq. (\ref{eq:HDT1}) with Eq. (\ref{eq:zeno}), we can estimate the measurement threshold at which the ZE becomes observable.
+This threshold is approximately}

-where $c_H$ is a constant arising from the Hamiltonian, and its value will be derived in Appendix \ref{app:Zeno}.
-The number of measurements should not exceed this value to preserve states with a good level of randomness.
+\JJ{where $c_H$ is a characteristic constant of the Hamiltonian associated with the wave function's diffusion and scrambling rates.
+It quantifies the ability of the system's back-action on the bath.
+The derivation of $c_H$ is provided in the Appendix \ref{app:Zeno}.} The number of measurements should not exceed this value to preserve states with a good level of randomness.

-The saturation of the frame potential requires that $n_{\rm sat}<n_{\rm Zeno}$.
+Saturation of the frame potential requires that it occur before the onset of the ZE, i.e., $n_{\rm sat}<n_{\rm Zeno}$.
 In other words, the total evolution time must satisfy

 To achieve a Haar-random ensemble, the total Hamiltonian evolution time should be greater than this threshold.